Last Updated on

-However, the back side of the body is as equally importance for functional fitness and for looking good.
-Kettlebells train both side of the body unilaterally and they enhance coordination among all of the major muscle groups in the kinetic chain.
+However, the backside of the body is as equally important for functional fitness and for looking good.
+Kettlebells train both sides of the body unilaterally and they enhance coordination among all of the major muscle groups in the kinetic chain.

 Your posterior kinetic chain is the most important group of muscles, tendons and ligaments that run up the back of your body.
 They aid with coordination, balance, muscular strength, muscle power and of course posture.

 The muscles of the posterior kinetic chain are:

 Over 75% of the Western population during their lifetime will suffer from back pain in various forms, and half of the population have bouts of back pain lasting for 24 hours at some point within the year.